jeff-hykin/ible/documentation/checklist.md

     - public help thrust
     - hosted CMU

-Consider:
-- how to do markers
-    - `m` for instant marker
-- how to update the end-time of the segment
-    - if untouched, have it update with the video time
-    - enter to create
-    - enter again to save
-- how to handle video "done" for both labeling and verification
-- how to do CSV format (including escaping)

 Major Chonological Changes:
 - DONE: publish as npm package
-- get video ID's thing working
+- DONE: get video ID's thing working
-    - TODO: finish switchging to `videoInfo` instead of `videoId`
+    - finish switchging to `videoInfo` instead of `videoId`
     - figure out why segments are not showing up
     - List videos in the sidebar
     - create error response for missing the videoId but having a valid videoPath

-- enable null end time
+- DONE: enable end time == start time
+    - check rendering of it

+- DONE: if no username is set, ask for an email (modal popup)
+    - change obsever to observer-email
+    - make observer non-editable in obsever view

+- change "confirmed by one human"
+    - make "Confirm" "Reject" buttons in non-editing mode
+    - make a list of who has confirm/rejected

+- get listing of videos from backend to work

-- video centric data format as JSON
+- video centric data format
+    - add video entries to frontend DB
+    - on download
+        - * find all the relevent videos from the search
+        - combine the observation ID's with them
+        - create a TSV
-    - upload
+    - on upload
+        - check the headers
+        - check that the video data is the same
-    - download
+        -
     - display video speficic data
+    - remove/update the format demonstration

+LATER:
 - add settings modal
-    - username input box, goes directly
-    - if no username is set, ask for an email (modal popup)
-    - make observer non-editable in obsever view
     - allow the username to be set from the URL
         - remove it from the URL as soon as it gets set
-    - change username input somewhere other than on the observation, hide it from the editor view
-- CSV upload/download
-    - will I remove the format demonstration?
-(JSON)

 Say in paper:
 - "in an effort to reduce label noise" (citations) we